Adventurous vs. Stick-in-the-Mud: Behavioral Inertia & The Obstructionist Archetype

-“Psychological Profiles and Social Dynamics of 'Sticks' in History”
+“Psychological Profiles of Openness vs. Cautious 'Sticks' in History”

 Obstructionist Psychology Simulator